Good Shepherd celebrates NAIDOC Week

-Colin Valentine, Manager Family Services Peninsula attended the event, presenting Lionel Lauch with the 2017 Community Award sponsored by Good Shepherd.
+Colin Valentine, Manager - Good Shepherd Family Services Peninsula, attended the gala dinner and presented Lionel Lauch with the 2017 Community Award sponsored by Good Shepherd.

 Lionel Lauch, a Gunditjmara Kirrae Wurrung-Bundjalung man, is the founder of Living Culture, an organisation that provides Indigenous educational programs and healing meditation sessions.

 "NAIDOC Week is a chance to celebrate my culture with family and friends.
 It is also a chance to connect with the community and recognise those making a positive difference for Indigenous people.

 "I feel honoured to be awarded the 2017 NAIDOC Community Award.
 It is my passion to educate others about my culture and history so to be recognised for doing something that I love is very special to me."